 - 1. Running in hallways. - 2.
 Making unreasonable noise. - 3.
-Using language or gestures that are profane, lewd, vulgar, abusive or gang related. - 4.
+Using language or gestures that are profane, lewd, vulgar, and abusive or gang related or that incites others. - 4.
 Obstructing vehicular or pedestrian traffic. - 5.
 Recklessly using a motor vehicle on school property. - 6.
 Trespassing.
-Students are not permitted in any school building, other than the one they regularly attend, without permission from the administrator in charge of the building. - 7.
-Misusing computer/electronic communications equipment, including any unauthorized use of computers, software, or internet/intranet accounts; accessing inappropriate websites; or any other violation of the district's acceptable use policy.
+Students are not permitted in any school building, other than the one they regularly attend, without permission from the administrator in charge of the building.
+Students serving a penalty of out of school suspension are not permitted on school property during the period of suspension without the express and prior approval of the student's building principal. - 7.
+Misusing computer/electronic communications equipment, including any unauthorized use of computers, software, or internet/intranet accounts; accessing inappropriate websites; or any other violation of the District's Acceptable Use Policy No.7314 and/or the District's Dignity for All Students Act Policy 7580 and Regulation 7580. - 8.
+Any act that interferes with or disrupts the normal operation of the school community and/or the school environment